ilyashamza70/Micrium_STM32F446RE/README.md

 ## Main

-In the main after the initialization of the HAL module and the SystemClock, alongside GPIO and USART2 we sart the initialization process for the micrium OS.
+In the main after the initialization of the HAL module and the SystemClock, alongside GPIO and USART2 we start the initialization process for the micrium OS.
-Check main.c file for reference and uC documentation on functions for starting and the OS as well as creating a task, configure it's TCB...
+Check main.c file for reference and uC documentation on functions for starting the OS as well as creating a task, configure it's TCB...
+In our main we initialize the OS_ERR and we initialize the OS with OS_Initi(&os_err), Before running it we check for any errors and create our task before starting OS.
+You can see the TCB structure for creating a LED Toggle task with a delay using the HAL time delay functions.
+Then we create a task with Name,function name, priority, task stack size, limit for stack...

+Again we check for errors before starting the OS Scheduler with OSStart(&os_err) from where our application should never exit, keep executing the task it is required.
+Behaviour achieved by assignin the OS start to the reset handler in the startup file.

 ## Running the Task

+Running the task is pretty straight forward as after the operating system has been started it keeps calling all it's process, which for us is LEDTASK.

+Here we simply initialize code and than in an endlees loop we Toggle the LD2 pin add a small delay, various params can be checked,300 ms, 600ms, 900ms ... than turn off the LED.
+Lastly we check for OS_err again in case any problems occurs.